wp-plugins/gravity-forms-icontact/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Improved Custom Field support: now sorts alphabetically, no longer has limit on number of custom fields.
+* Fixed PHP warning `array_diff() ... on line 37`
+* Converted cached lists and custom fields to site_transient instead of transient; this will work better for WordPress Multisite.

 = 1.2 =
 * Fixed issue where only 20 lists were being fetched for Feed setup
 * Improved error handling by considering "warnings" errors and stopping processing if iContact doesn't successfully create contact.